Seamse/ci-project-one/README.md

 ![Lighthouse results Gallery](assets/readme_images/lighthouse_gallery.jpg)
 Signup.html result:
 ![Lighthouse results Sign Up](assets/readme_images/lighthouse_signup.jpg)

+## Bugs

+**Solved Bugs**

+* The 'trick-or-treat' sign up form input fields would change color when hovering over the 'add-your-home' sign up form.
+While making the forms I had copied the code of the first form, to use in the second form.
+I forgot to change the ID names linking the labels and input fields, changing these IDs fixed the issue.

+* A horizontal scrollbar showed up on the mobile version of the website.
+As I could not find what was causing this overflow, I googled a solution.
+using overflow-x:hidden on both the html and body elements seemed to do the trick.
+The pages now look as they should on mobile phones.

 **Unfixed Bugs**
 As the costume gallery is self explanatory and contains only visual elements in the form of photos I deliberately did not add a heading, despite this causing an error on the W3C validator for the gallery.html page.